ashunair/Nginx-revrese-proxy/README.md

 ## Overview

-The project comprises two Docker containers:
+The project comprises two Docker containers and one Nginx config file:

 1. **Flask Container**: A Docker container running a simple Flask application.
 2. **Nginx Container**: A Docker container running Nginx acting as a reverse proxy.
+3. **Nginx Config**: A nginx.conf file to config nginx web server for handling incoming requests and proxy them to the Flask application.

 ## Prerequisites